vdeng9/CVlearning/README.md

 # CVlearning
-Messing with openCV and pyautogui to make webcam controlled mouse
+Messing with openCV, pyautogui and mediapipe to make webcam controlled mouse